Designated complaints

 ACCC response requirements

-The ACCC must respond to a designated complaint from a designated complainant within 90 days.
+The ACCC must respond to a designated complaint within 90 days.
 It must state what further action, if any, it intends to take.

 Legislation

-Under the Determination, applications to become a designated complainant must be made during an application period set out on Treasury’s website.
+Applications to become a designated complainant must be made during an application period listed on Treasury’s website.

 Application assessment

-Section 154ZQ of the Act and section 11 of the Determination set out matters that the minister must, or may, consider in deciding whether to approve an application to become a designated complainant.
+Section 154ZQ of the Act and section 11 of the Determination detail the matters the minister must, or may, consider in deciding whether to approve an application to become a designated complainant.